lblod/deliver-bbcdr-rapporten-service/README.md

       - "2222:22"
     command: user:aPassword:::share
 ```
-in your docker-compose.override.yml or use independent service [sftp-service](https://github.com/lblod/sftp-service).
+in your `docker-compose.override.yml` or use an independent service [sftp-service](https://github.com/lblod/sftp-service).
-Probably, you will want to enable the flag DISABLE_SSH_DSS to make it work on normal sftp servers.
+Probably, you will want to enable the flag `DISABLE_SSH_DSS` to make it work on normal sftp servers.